Cryptolens/docs/faq/index.md

 For now, if you see that a code-example contains a call to the `activate` method (which all examples do at the moment), it means that you need to check the expiration date even if you get a successful result.
 A way to do this is to call `HasNotExpired` (depending on the library) or simply check the `Expire` field.
 If you plan to support both time-limited and time-unlimited licenses, you can use one of the feature flags as a way to distinguish this.
 Please read more [here](/web-interface/keys-that-dont-expire).

 #### Blocking expired licenses
 In order to ensure that licenses stop working after that they have expired, you can select "Block Expired Licenses" when editing [feature names](/web-interface/feature-definitions).
 Expired licenses will be blocked within an hour.
+Note: the following licenses will not be blocked:

+* if the license key has a data object with the name **cryptolens_stripesubscriptionitemid**, since these licenses are managed by Stripe through the recurring billing module
+* if [start countdown upon activation](https://help.cryptolens.io/web-interface/trial-activation)(aka trial activation) is enabled, provided that the maximum number of activations has not been reached.
+For example, if you have created a license with `start countdown upon activation=true` and `MaxNoOfMachines=1`, it will not be blocked if it has not been activated.
+This way, you can pre-generate the licenses and ensure that your customer can still activate them, even when the expiration date has passed.
+However, once it has been activated, it will be blocked after the new expiration date (assuming that the license is marked as time-limited).

 #### Starting countdown upon activation
 If you do not know when your customers will activate the license for the first time but you still want them to use it for a set number of days, you can enable [trial activation](/web-interface/trial-activation).